 In addition, in a carbon comparison with generic reference projects compiled by Sturgis Carbon Profiling, the total carbon emissions of Cork House will be less than 15% of a new-build house and less than half of that for a zero operational carbon building.
 This is a relevant contribution to reducing greenhouse gases, given that according to UN data, the construction industry is responsible for over 30% of global carbon emissions.

 In addition to its ecological profile as a building material, cork has excellent insulating properties, and has also been used in this project for structure, as well as external and internal finishes.
 These are important features when designing living spaces and also motivated the architects.

 “Imagine being inside a space protected by walls that are warm and gentle to the touch.
 Walls that are solid from inside to outside and even smell good.
 Walls built by you from a single natural material.
 A material that grows on trees and is harvested by hand.
 Harvested every nine years leaving the tree standing and the forest undisturbed.
 A forest that supports a wide range of plants and animals, including the endangered Iberian lynx.
 You are in the Cork House.”

 Matthew Barnett Howland

 Minimalist and functional interior

-Cork House consists of five intercommunicating blocks that end in pyramid shaped roofs with skylights for ventilation and interior daylighting.
-Measuring 44 m2, it has an open plan kitchen with a dining area, living room, bedroom, bathroom and terrace, which ensures the transition with the exterior.
+Cork House consists of five intercommunicating blocks which end in pyramid-shaped roofs with skylights for ventilation and interior daylighting.
+Measuring 44 m2, it has an open-plan kitchen with a dining area, living room, bedroom, bathroom and terrace, which ensures the transition with the exterior.